-COTTON MANGO Vape flavors are made using chemicals such as Cinnamaldehyde and Vanillin which don't sound that scary but are toxic to human cells.
+Vape flavors are made using chemicals such as Cinnamaldehyde and Vanillin which don't sound that scary but are toxic to human cells.
 TOBACCO PRODUCT USE IN ANY FORM, INCLUDING VAPES, IS UNSAFE FOR YOUTH Nicotine is highly addictive & can harm brain development.
 Among its effects on the body, nicotine interferes with normal brain and lung development.

-USING NICOTINE IN ADOLESCENCE CAN HARM THE PARTS OF THE BRAIN THAT CONTROL: MOOD-
+USING NICOTINE IN ADOLESCENCE CAN HARM THE PARTS OF THE BRAIN THAT CONTROL:

+MOOD --

 IMPULSE CONTROL

-LEARNING - ATTENTION
+LEARNING - ATTENTION -

-VAPES ARE NOW THE MOST POPULAR TOBACCO PRODUCT AMONG YOUTH
+VAPES ARE NOW THE MOST POPULAR TOBACCO PRODUCT AMONG YOUTH HAWAI'I YOUTH VAPE 6X AS MUCH AS THEY SMOKE CIGARETTES.5

-Addiction to nicotine can make it very difficult to stop vaping and using other tobacco products, even if a teen wants to quit.
+When youth vape, they may be exposed to the highly addictive chemical nicotine, and most recently nicotine salts.
+Nicotine salts allow users to inhale higher levels of nicotine more easily and with less irritation.9 Addiction to nicotine can make it very difficult to stop vaping and using other tobacco products, even if a teen wants to quit.
 Youth who vape, or are exposed to the vapor, have higher rates of asthma and ear, nose, and throat infections when compared to youth who are not exposed to the vapor.

-EDUCATORS HELP YOUR STUDENTS ESCAPE THE VAPE Talk to Your Students About Vaping

-With the tremendous increase in youth vaping, and the intense marketing on local radio and online, it may seem that vaping is not dangerous, but these products can cause serious health effects.
+PARENTS HELP YOUR CHILDREN ESCAPE THE VAPE Talk to Your Kids About Vaping With the tremendous increase in youth vaping, and the intense marketing on local radio and online, it may seem that vaping is not dangerous, but these products can cause serious health effects.
 WHAT DO YOU KNOW ABOUT VAPING?